 If you’d prefer a location further from the hustle and bustle of the city, check out Perdana Botanical Gardens, where you can cycle or jog around the pretty fountain lake.

 Kuala Lumpur’s many religious sites can be visited for free.
 Many can be found in the Chinatown area, or make your way to the amazing Batu Cave temples, where a huge statue of Hindu Lord Murugan stands at the entrance.

 If something more challenging than a walk in a park calls out to you, then head to the hiking trails of Bukit Gasing or Bukit Nanas.
 These natural jungle trails will bring you closer to experiencing the tropical Malaysian rain forest.
 Go early in the morning because it gets hot later in the day.
 Also bring lots of bug spray, as mosquitoes thrive here.

-Kuala Lumpur Rain Forest (c)Rene Modery / Flickr
+Rainforest in Kuala Lumpur (c)Rene Modery / Flickr

 Visit the Free Museums